Within the Unitarian Universalist community, UUPA encourages conversation with:

 is open to all, whether UU or poly or an ally in our mission.

-provide for exhibit booths, UUWorld ads, literature, and other expenses related to UUPA's mission.
+provide for exhibit booths, literature, and other expenses related to UUPA's mission.

-UUPA is a 501(c)(3) tax-exempt organization; donations are deductible as provided by tax law.
+UUPA is a 501(c)(3) tax-exempt organization; donations are tax deductible as allowed by law.

 Read about UUPA's